swiftlang/swift-evolution/proposals/NNNN-member-import-visibility.md

 ## Proposed solution

-In a future language version, or whenever the `MemberImportVisibility` feature is enabled, the Swift compiler should only consider members from directly imported modules to be in scope.
+In a future language version, or whenever the `MemberImportVisibility` feature is enabled, both member declarations and top level declarations should be resolved from the same set of visible modules in a given source file.

 ## Detailed design

-Excluding references to members from transitively imported modules in the local scope will prevent surprising ambiguities like the one detailed earlier.
-However, this change of behavior will also break some existing code that used to be accepted.
-The Swift compiler will now emit an error for member references that used to successfully resolve to a declaration in a transitively imported module:
+A reference to a member in a source file will only be accepted if that member is declared in a module that is contained in the set of visible modules for that source file.
+A module is in the set of visible modules if any of the following statements are true:

+- The module is directly imported.
+In other words, some import statement in the source file names the module explicitly.
+- The module is directly imported from the bridging header.
+- The module is in the set of modules that is re-exported by any module that is either directly imported in the file or directly imported in the bridging header.

+A module is considered to be re-exported by the module that imports it when any of the following statements are true:

+- The associated import statement has the `@_exported` attribute.
+- The exporting module is a clang module.

+Re-exports are transitive, so if module `A` re-exports module `B`, and module `B` re-exports module `C`, then declarations from `A`, `B`, and `C` are all in scope in a file that directly imports `A`.

+Note that there are some imports that are added to every source file implicitly by the compiler for normal programs.
+The implicitly imported modules include the standard library and the module being compiled.
+As a subtle consequence of the implicit import of the current module, any module that is `@_exported` in any source file of the module is also part of the set of re-exported modules that are visible in the file.

+## Source compatibility

+The proposed change in behavior is source breaking because it adds stricter requirements to name lookup.
+There is much existing Swift code that will need to be updated to adhere to these new requirements, either by introducing additional import statements in some source files or by reorganizing code among files.
+This change in behavior therefore must be opt-in, which is why it should be limited to a future language mode with an upcoming feature identifier that allows opt-in with previous language modes.

+## ABI compatibility

+This change does not affect ABI.

+## Implications on adoption

+To make it easier to migrate to the new language mode, the compiler can attempt to identify whether a member reference would resolve to a member declared in a transitively imported module and emit a fix-it to suggest adding a direct import to resolve the errors caused by the stricter look up rules:

 ```swift
 // In this example, RecipeKit is imported in another file